inkVerb/VIP/For-Teachers.md

 ## V. Syllabus
 ### *A. Course sections & lessons*
 - "Lessons" are divided by topic, not by the amount of time needed to complete
 - Lessons vary in length
 - Length of a lesson is based on the amount of demonstration needed to understand the concepts, not the work by the student

 ### *B. How long the course takes to complete*

-- Time span per academic level
+- Time span per academic level (Units 101-401, Unit 501, Unit 601)
   - K–5: Two academic years
   - Jr–Sr high school: One academic year
-  - College: Two credit hours
+  - College: Three credit hours
 - Managing time can be handled in any combination of two approaches:
   1. Shorter lessons could have time extended via more discussion, assignments, and testing
   2. Longer lessons could span longer amounts of time for teaching, keeping student workload low